Skip to main content

 It’s also affected by any help you get through the Maintenance Grant (though not the Special Support Grant).

-The basic student loan for Northern Ireland students is:
+The maximum Maintenance Loan amounts for Northern Ireland students are:

 You can take out around 75 per cent of the maximum Maintenance Loan regardless of your household income - this is called the 'non income assessed' part of the loan.
 Whether you get the remaining 25 per cent - the 'income assessed' part of the loan - depends on your household income.